-Sweating excessively, especially at night, can be caused by menopause, low blood sugar, fever, a condition called hyperhidrosis and certain medications (e.g., antidepressants and steroids).
-If you drink alcohol, night sweats can be a side effect.
+Sweating excessively, especially at night, has several possible sources.
+For example, menopause, low blood sugar, fever, a condition called hyperhidrosis and certain medications (e.g., antidepressants and steroids) can all cause night sweats.
+If you drink alcohol, night sweats may be coming from your drinking habit.

 Although night sweats are more common with binge drinking or excessive alcohol use, a single drink can cause a person to sweat.
 If you experience night sweating frequently, this may be a sign you have a problem with alcohol.

 In some instances, alcohol-induced night sweats can be due to an intolerance to alcohol tied to a genetic mutation.
 In people with this mutation, the body does not produce the necessary enzymes to break down the toxins in alcohol.
 If this is the case, a person will generally experience additional symptoms such as facial redness, hives, worsening preexisting asthma, nasal congestion, low blood pressure, nausea, vomiting and diarrhea.

 It’s a common myth that alcohol raises body temperature and provides warmth.
 Alcohol may make one’s skin feel warm, however, it does not provide protective warmth against the cold.
 A few sips of alcohol causes blood vessels to dilate, moving warm blood closer to the surface of the skin, resulting in feeling warmer temporarily.

 Concurrently, the same veins are pumping blood closer to the skin’s surface, causing you to lose core body heat.
 You’ve likely read about people drinking, passing out and being exposed to cold weather elements.
 While they might not feel the intense cold initially, this effect can lead to fatal hypothermia.